 It may be tempting to bite into a raw bunch of flowers.
 Beware: they may well be slightly toxic and, in large quantity, make you nauseous.
 They contain the toxalbumin robin, which loses its toxicity when heated – hence it ‘s OK to eat them if you cook them.
 In fact, the rest of the tree (bark, twigs, leaves, pods, seeds) is considered poisonous to humans, horses & chicken.

 I harvest flowers, in their prime, from trees free of pesticides and away from the road.
-I rinse them by switching them gently in a bowl of cold water.
+It’s better to just gently shake the flowers to dislodge insects, so as not to dilute the scent.
+But if needed, I rinse them by switching them gently (and briefly) in a bowl of cold water.
 And then I run my fingers through each bunch to detach the individual flowers from the central stem which I discard.

 The easiest and most versatile way to preserve them is to turn them into cordial, which has many uses: cocktails, of course (with a few drops of bitters or tart juice to balance the florals) and wine spritzers; mixed with sparkling water for a very floral homemade soda; a few tablespoons to macerate berries or a fruit salad; a drizzle on yogurt or ice-cream; as replacement of simple syrup in sorbet to add another flavor dimension; to flavor pannacotta, custard, mousses, or pound cake etc.